Former BP rig supervisor found not guilty in oil spill case

 The federal government dismissed involuntary manslaughter charges against the men, saying a review after the incident determined the case did not meet the criteria for gross negligence.

-In March 2015, a federal appeals court upheld a lower court ruling to drop charges of seamen's manslaughter against Kaluza and Vidrine, saying that the men's responsibilities on the rig did not constitute the "marine operations, maintenance and navigation" of a ship.
+In March, 2015, a federal appeals court upheld a lower court ruling to drop charges of seamen's manslaughter against Kaluza and Vidrine, saying the men's responsibilities on the rig did not constitute the "marine operations, maintenance, and navigation" of a ship.

 Vidrine in December pleaded guilty to a misdemeanor violation of the Clean Water Act and was sentenced to probation, the Justice Department said.